What is a Chromosome? Type, Discover, Functions, Structure

 At one point, each metaphase chromosome is narrow and appears constricted.
 It is known as primary constriction.
 Its position is constant for a given chromosome and is used as a feature of identification.
 Primary constriction divides the chromosomes into two arms.

 Centromere lies in the region of primary constriction.
 It is a disc-shaped structure.
-It is the formula of specific DNA sequences and the special proteins bound to them. nearby is also called Kinetochore.
-If an electron microscope with the structure to a trilaminar structure.
+It is the formula of specific DNA sequences and the special proteins bound to them.
+Nearby is also called Kinetochore.
+If an electron microscope has a structure similar to a trilaminar structure,

 The middle layer or central element of low density – 15-50 nm thick and structureless.

-The inner layer of dense material – 15-40 nm thick compact and has granule-like chromatin.
+The inner layer of dense material is 15-40 nm thick and compact and has granule-like chromatin.

 The dense inner layer is tightly bound to centromeric DNA.
-4-40 microtubules of spindle fibres are attached to the kinetochore.
-Therefore Kinetochore provides the centre of assembly for microtubules and helps in coordinating the movement of chromosomes toward the pole of the spindle.
+4-40 microtubules of spindle fibers are attached to the Kinetochore.
+Therefore, the Kinetochore provides the center of assembly for microtubules and helps coordinate the movement of chromosomes toward the spindle pole.

 The region of primary constriction flanking the centromere contains highly repetitive DNA.
 It is heterochromatic and is called centromeric heterochromatin.